storageos/deploy/k8s/examples/kubevirt/README.md

 CDI allows for images to be cloned using a DataVolume manifest.
 Verify that the cirros pvc, created as part of the vm-cirros.yaml file, exists before attempting to clone the volume.

-If the PVC being used by the VM has an RWO access mode, ensure that the VMI is stopped before continuing.
+> N.B.
+Ensure that the VMI is stopped before continuing!

 ```bash
 $ kubectl get pvc